dpretet/friscv/doc/architecture.md

 <p align="center"> <img src="./assets/iCache-fetcher.png"> </p>

 The fetch stage receives the read request from the control unit and parses the caches blocks to find the requested instructions.
-The fetcher uses two FIFOs, one to store the incoming requests, the other to store the cache-miss requests.
-As long the instructions are available in the cache, the fetcher uses the first FIFO; once a cache-miss is reached, the missing address is stored in the second FIFO.
-Then, the memory controller reads the central memory with the missing address and fills the cache blocks to serve again the cache-miss FIFO.
-The fetcher stage navigates back and forth between the two FIFOs, between the cache blocks and the memory controller.
+As long the instructions are available in the cache, the fetcher uses the input read address channel once a cache-miss is reached, the missing address is stored in the a buffer.
+Then, the memory controller reads the central memory with the missing address and fills the cache blocks to serve again the miss-fetch request.
+The fetcher stage navigates back and forth between the two sources, between the cache blocks and the memory controller.

 #### Cache Blocks